owncloud/music/README.md

 ### Known issues

-#### Unshare from self

-When the recipient of a shared audio file unshares it, the file reference is left in the music database of the recipient.
-To get rid of it, the database has to be regenerated.
-The fix for this has been merged to ownCloud and Nextcloud cores, but it may not yet be included in your release of the cloud. #567

 #### Huge music collections

-The version 0.4.0 scales better for large music collections than the older versions.
-Still, if the collection is large enough, it may fail to load.
+The application's scalability for large music collections has gradually improved as new versions have been released.
+Still, if the collection is large enough, the application may fail to load.
 The maximum number of tracks supported depends on your server but should be around 50'000.
 Also, when there are tens of thousands of tracks, loading the applicatin view takes pretty long time and the responsiveness of the UI may be poor.
 For the best performance on huge music collections, Firefox 57.0+ (aka "Quantum") is recommended.

+#### Translations

+There exist partial translations for the Music app for many languages, but all of them are very much incomplete.
+The application is translated at https://www.transifex.com/owncloud-org/owncloud/ but most of the strings used in the app are not currently visible on Transifex.
+This is because of disparity in the localization mechanisms used in the Music app and on ownCloud in general.
+This issue is followed at https://central.owncloud.org/t/owncloud-music-app-translations/14881 .

+#### SMB shares

+The Music app may be unable to extract metadata of the files residing on a SMB share.
+This is because, on some system configurations, it is not possible to use `fseek()` function to seek within the remote files on the SMB share.
+The `getID3` library used for metadata extraction depends on `fseek()` and will fail on such systems.
+Whether or not the probelm exists on a system, may depend on the details of the SMB support library on the host computer and the remote computer providing the share.

 ## Development